Argentine Tango Blog 2010

 PS.
 August 26, 2010

 A magic happened.
 I had a guest dancer at my practica.
 Usually, I had difficulty dancing with her, she was not moving well, not very sensitive, loosing balance.
 I had to put a lot of effort to lead her and to make the dance.
 We danced one dance and it was all the same.
 She is not my student, so I said nothing.
 But she is my friend.
 I invited her again.
-She said: "I am going to try new shows.
+She said: "I am going to try new shoes.
 I can not step on the ball of the foot in them - they are bad.
 I only can step on the heal. " We started dancing.
 That woman danced !
 How well did she dance !
 I could not believe it, she was dancing easy, rhythmically, confidently, lightly - totally different woman.
-"Did always you step on the metatarsal before ?!" - I exclaimed.
+"Did you always step on the metatarsal before ?!" - I exclaimed.
 She said "Yes"....

 I wish you to dance always in bad shoes!